The title of this post is almost tongue-in-cheek.

 As always, what goes on behind a dish always piques my curiosity, especially something as unique as Chai Buay or Choi Keok.

-Yes, this is what makes Chai Buay great: the way it uses the leftover meats and bones.
-Roast duck and roast pork is great for the stock.
-To that, you add some fresh pork bones and chicken feet.
-I had a huge bone from the bone-in ham I was given for Christmas.
-That also went in.
+Yes, this is what makes Chai Buay great: the way it uses leftover dishes.
+Roasted bones and meat are great for the stock.
+You can also add some fresh pork bones and chicken feet.

-While good meat stock is essential for Chai Buay, the heart of the dish is the Mustard Green veg.
-This veg is almost tasteless on it's own.
-But it absorbs flavors very well.
+While good meat stock is essential for Chai Buay, the heart of the dish is the Mustard Green veg or "kai choy."
+This veg absorbs flavors very well.
 Sponging anything you cook with it, and with a luscious texture, it is fantastic for this.

 Getting down to it

 Make the meat stock first.
 What meat you have for it will be good for eating.
 Lots of bones will be good.
-Roast duck is essential as it imparts a smoky flavor to the dish.
+Roast duck or roast pork will impart a smoky flavor to the dish.
+However, leave out the duck head and neck as your soup will have a strong smell the next day.
 Add lean pork, spare ribs and roast pork if you have any.
 Add a lot of dried chillies (or fresh red chillies) as it is important that this is spicy.
-For the sour, you need a few assam keping (dried tamarind slices).
+For the sour, you need a a lot of assam keping (dried tamarind slices).
 A good meat stock needs about 2 hours at least.
 If you have a pressure cooker, you can cut down the time by a third.

-Then add the cut up mustard greens and simmer for another hour or so.
+Then add the cut or tear up the mustard greens and simmer for another hour or so.

 Towards the end, adjust the taste.
 Add some chicken stock concentrate (or chicken powder), some oyster sauce and rock sugar (ping tong).
 Taste your soup.
 It needs to have a tinge of sourness.
 At this point, add some tamarind sauce (assam) and taste to get the balance right.
 The texture of the veg needs to be soft enough and yet, have a nice bite to it.